 - Tyler Faust, MSN, RN

 - Leah Helmbrecht, BSN, RN

-Because nursing careers take different forms, the top 10 Arizona nursing schools are ranked in no particular order.
+Because nursing careers take different forms, the top 10 North Carolina nursing schools are ranked in no particular order.

 Top 10 Nursing Schools in North Carolina